mmeendez8/mmeendez8.github.io/_posts/2019-01-19-vae-theory.md

 ## The math

 My idea here is to stick just with those parts that were more difficult to understand for me and that might help another person in the same situation!
-I will cover the intuition behind the algorithm and the most important parts that one needs to understand before implementing this network on on Tensorflow.
+I will cover the intuition behind the algorithm and the most important parts that one needs to understand before implementing this network on Tensorflow.

 There are two main resources I have used where you can find a whole explanation of VAEs algorithm.
 These are [Doersch article](https://arxiv.org/pdf/1606.05908.pdf){:target="_blank"}{:rel="noopener noreferrer"} and [Jaan Altosaar blog post](https://jaan.io/what-is-variational-autoencoder-vae-tutorial/#mean-field){:target="_blank"}{:rel="noopener noreferrer"}.